The Native Princes of Wales

 Dafydd died at Abergwyngregyn, in February 1246.
 He was buried with his father at the abbey of Aberconwy.
 The writer of Brut y Tywysogyon described him as 'tarian Cymru' - the shield of Wales.
 The poet Dafydd Benfras composed an elegy in his honour.

-Since Dafydd's marriage to Isabella de Braose had failed to produce children, he was suceeded by his nephew, Llywelyn ap Gruffydd.
+Since Dafydd's marriage to Isabella de Braose had failed to produce children, he was succeeded by his nephew, Llywelyn ap Gruffydd.